This page describes how to set memory limits.

 You can update the memory allocation of a given service by using the following command:

-[SERVICE] with the name of your service and
+Replace SERVICE with the name of your service and SIZE with the desired

 memory size.
 The format for size is a fixed or floating point number followed